-We need to know their gaps, attempt to teach to those gaps, and then check that the pupils have retained their knowledge.
-Plus, as pupils move up to your class each year, getting to grips with their existing knowledge, without spending forever testing pupils, can be tricky at the best of times, let alone when gaps are greater and more diverse than usual this year.
+We need to know their gaps, attempt to teach to those gaps, and then check that pupils have retained their knowledge.
+Plus, as pupils move up to your class each year, getting to grips with their existing knowledge (without spending forever testing them) can be tricky at the best of times, let alone when gaps are greater and more diverse than usual this year.